digital-standard/ThreeDPoseUnityBarracuda/README.md

 ## ※Option<br>
 ・ Choose Video</br>
    You can choose the target video.</br>
-   put the video you choose in Assets/Video/, and then drag the file and drop it to Video Clip of "Video Player".<br>
+   Put the video you choose in Assets/Video/, and then drag the file and drop it to Video Clip of "Video Player".<br>
    ![unity_chooseVideo.PNG](unity_chooseVideo.PNG)

 ・Choose Avatar</br>